rud-wtag/docker/Readme.md

 - Containers are highly efficient in terms of resource utilization and startup time.
 - Isolation between containers is achieved through namespaces and control groups (cgroups).

-SO, Docker manages the containers and it has some core feature like:
+SO, Docker manages the containers and it has some core features like:
 - Image
 - Container
 - Network